Stupid Stupid Stupid: Production

-Ryder did not want to rush into recording their next album, preferring to take a slow-pace approach to it.
+Ryder did not want to rush into recording their next album, preferring to take a slow-paced approach to it.
 In the meantime, Saber occupied himself working on Bridges to Babylon (1997) by the Rolling Stones, as well as remix tracks by the likes of David Bowie and U2.
 Ryder decided to take a break, purchasing a house outside of Cork, Ireland.
 Black Grape recorded their new album over the course of eight weeks in July and August 1997.
 In the midst of recording, Ryder was busy filming scenes for The Avengers (1998); they were accompanied by live member and keyboardist Martin Slattery.
-Sessions were held at Real World Studios in Bath, and Westlake Audio in Los Angeles, California, with Saber, John X Volaitis and Ryder as producers.
+Sessions were held at Real World Studios in Bath and Westlake Audio in Los Angeles, California, with Saber, John X Volaitis, and Ryder as producers.
 "Dadi Waz a Badi" had the extra credit of also being produced by It's Great When You're Straight...Yeah producer Stephen Lironi.

-Around this time, Kermit and Pyscho were focused on trying to get their side project Manmade started; Ryder theorised that people had told the pair that they did not need him to be successful.
-Ryder and Saber would often be sitting in the studio waiting for Kermit and Pyscho to show up, who were recording for Manmade instead of for Black Grape.
+Around this time, Kermit and Psycho were focused on trying to get their side project Manmade started; Ryder theorised that people had told the pair that they did not need him to be successful.
+Ryder and Saber would often be sitting in the studio waiting for Kermit and Psycho to show up, who were recording for Manmade instead of for Black Grape.
 Ryder's frustration about the situation extended to Murray, saying he had a conflict of interest with the pair.
 Ryder wanted to continue the party atmosphere from their debut, but felt this was unattainable as the collaborative nature of that album was not present while making the new one.
 He went as far as to compare it to the making of his previous band Happy Mondays' fourth studio album Yes Please!
 (1992): "The band was splintering and the music really suffered because of it".
-Volaitis served as the main engineer, with assistance from Marco Milgliari, who was an additional engineer alongside, Phil Ault, Ewan Davis and Saber.
-Saber claimed that Ryder would recorded as many as 20 tracks of his vocals for every song on the album.
-Tom Lord-Alge, with assistance from Mauricio Iragorri, mixed the recordings at South Beach Studios in Miami, Florida and Encore Studios in Los Angeles.
+Volaitis served as the main engineer, with assistance from Marco Milgliari, who was an additional engineer alongside Phil Ault, Ewan Davis, and Saber.
+Saber claimed that Ryder would record as many as 20 tracks of his vocals for every song on the album.
+Tom Lord-Alge, with assistance from Mauricio Iragorri, mixed the recordings at South Beach Studios in Miami, Florida, and Encore Studios in Los Angeles.
 Ted Jensen then mastered the album at Sterling Sound in New York.